-How Well-Funded are Pension Plans in Your State?
+How Well-Funded Are Pension Plans in Your State?

 Pension plan structures vary from state to state, but historically, most states have provided some form of defined benefit plan that promises retirees a lifetime annuity.
-In recent years, some states have transitioned to a defined contribution plan for new employees, with employees controlling their own accounts and employer contributions funded by the state.
+In recent years, some have transitioned to a defined contribution plan for new employees, with employees controlling their own accounts and employer contributions funded by the state.
 Other states have shifted to a hybrid plan that combines elements of a defined benefit and a defined contribution plan.
 The shift from defined benefit plans toward more fiscally responsible alternatives can help states better manage future liability, but many states still face years of underfunded obligations that will need to be fulfilled.

 As pandemic assistance funds cannot be used to cover floundering pension plans, states will need to make wise decisions to address funding issues.

 SA: Hawaii pension fund nears decade-best gain